aguinaldo-harrysho/cs202-semester-project/README.md

 ## Program Flow:
-   1. Start: Present start menu
+   1. Start: Present start menu ✔️
-      - If user selects quit, exit program
+      - If user selects quit, exit program ✔️
-   2. Else
+   2. Else ✔️
-      - Request filename from user
+      - Request filename from user ❗ (Disabled for testing)
-      - Open file specified by filename
+      - Open file specified by filename ✔️
-        - If file does not exist or file is not wav file
+        - If file does not exist or file is not wav file ✔️
-        - Display error message and goto start
+        - Display error message and goto start ✔️
-   3. Else
+   3. Otherwise ❌
-      - read file metadata
+      - Read file metadata ❌
    4. Display metadata to user *
       - Present user with processor menu
       - If user selects processor option
       - Request output filename
       - Run processor
       - Save file
       - Goto Start

 (*) In order:
 1. Filename